 Bizarre Models are made in Japan and they produce 8 different 450's.
 Some are just different racing number decals to represent cars driven

 at Le Mans by different pairs of drivers.
 The 450's are listed with pictures in the Le mans section of their website.
+Bizarre also produced

 BUDGIE